Feature #20786

 .

-Updated by lpogic (Łukasz Pomietło) about 2 months ago
+Updated by lpogic (Łukasz Pomietło) 3 months ago

 You're right.
 Thats why I proposed to evaluate rhs conditionally.